mecycle/test/README.md

   </tr>
     <tr>
     <td>background.js</td>
-    <td>Reads Dataset_Sample.csv, and tells pageSource.js the right tags to inject and what to highlight.</td>
+    <td>In local mode, reads Dataset_Sample.csv, and tells pageSource.js the right tags to inject and what to highlight.
+In API mode, fetchs the data from Heroku web page, and tells pageSource.js the right tags to inject and what to highlight</td>
   </tr>
    <tr>
     <td>excludingAnswers.js</td>